JetBrains/teamcity-documentation/topics/managing-users-and-user-groups.md

 <anchor name="ManagingUsersandUserGroups-EditingUserAccount"/>

-### Editing User Account
+## Editing User Account

 To edit/delete a user account, click its name on the __Users__ tab of the __Administration | Users__ page and use the corresponding option.
 The page provides several tabs allowing you to modify various user account settings

 ### General

-The _General_ tabs allows modifying the user's name, email address and password if you have appropriate permissions.
+The _General_ tabs allows modifying the user's name, email address, and password if you have appropriate permissions.
 Users can change their own username only if free registration is allowed.
 The administrator can always change the username of any user.

 #### Authentication Settings